stahlmanDesign/ImpactJS-ladder/README.md

 Installation
 ------------
-1. copy the bootstrap folder into your lib folder (the ladder is based on Jesse Freeman's "bootrap" plugins for ImpactJS).
+1. copy the bootstrap folder into your lib folder (the ladder is based on Jesse Freeman's "bootstrap" plugins for ImpactJS).
 This foler contains the base-ladder.js entity which contains most of the plugin code.
 2. copy the ladder.js entity into your game/entities folder
 3. in player.js, make sure your player is named as per the v1.23 jumpnrun demo: ig.game.player = this;